UN expert: Myanmar’s pledge for clean polls ‘preposterous’

 “The five-point consensus is meaningless if it is just sitting on a piece of paper,” he said.
 “Its only chance of making a difference is to put it into meaningful action with a strategy, with an action plan, with a time frame.”

-Andrews praised Malaysia for engaging Myanmar’s opposition National Unity Government, set up by elected lawmakers who were denied their seats in Parliament by the army coup.
+Andrews praised Malaysia for engaging Myanmar’s opposition National Unity Government, which was set up by elected lawmakers who were denied their seats in Parliament by the army coup.
 He urged other countries to do the same, calling the NUG a “legitimate entity” fighting a brutal military.

 He said the NUG could also offer resources in delivering humanitarian aid to Myanmar so the junta can’t use the aid as a “weapon of war.”